GuilleGorines/nfcore-pikavirus-legacy/README.md

 ## Credits

-nf-core/pikavirus was originally written by Guillermo Jorge Gorines Cordero.
+nf-core/pikavirus was originally written by Guillermo Jorge Gorines Cordero, under supervision of the BU-ISCIII team in Madrid, Spain.

 We thank the following people for their extensive assistance in the development of this pipeline:

 <!-- TODO nf-core: If applicable, make list of people who have also contributed -->